giulioz/roland-dsps/csp/README.md

 The CSP automatically performs a CAS-before-RAS refresh each sample, and uses fast page mode to access the two consecutive half-words in case of 12-bit width setups.

-The external DRAM is used as a circular buffer, with each sample decrementing the current pointer. the The DSP program can perform the following DRAM operations:
+The external DRAM is used as a circular buffer, with each sample decrementing the current pointer.
+The DSP program can perform the following DRAM operations:

 1. Read ERAM @ circular buffer ptr + immediate offset
 2. Write ERAM @ circular buffer ptr + immediate offset